Sex and Seniors

 YES!
 Age does not protect anyone from sexually transmitted diseases.
 This is another reason to keep an open dialog with your aging loved one, uncomfortable as this type of conversation may be.

-Older adults who are sexually active may be at risk for diseases as syphilis, gonorrhea, chlamydial infection, genital herpes, hepatitis B, genital warts and trichomoniasis.
+Older adults who are sexually active may be at risk for diseases such as syphilis, gonorrhea, chlamydial infection, genital herpes, hepatitis B, genital warts, and trichomoniasis.
 Almost anyone who is sexually active is also at risk for HIV, the virus that causes AIDS.
 The number of older adults with HIV/AIDS is growing.